See what questions

 Ankylostomiasis: A parasitic intestinal infection caused by a hookworm called Ancylostoma duodenale or Necator americanus.
 Infection usually occurs when larva enter a break in the skin and then travel throughout the body until the reach the intestines.
 More detailed information about the symptoms, causes, and treatments of Ankylostomiasis is available below.

 Read more about causes of Ankylostomiasis.

 Antibiotics often causes diarrhea: The use of antibiotics are very likely to cause some level of diarrhea in patients.
-The reason is that antibiotics kill off not only "bad" bacteria, but can also kill the "good" bacteria in...read more »
+The reason is that antibiotics kill off not only "bad" bacteria, but can also kill the "good" bacteria in the gut...read more »

 Read about other experiences, ask a question about Ankylostomiasis, or answer someone else's question, on our message boards: